-- Recommended order:

-- Current TRIO (by name, according to rank)

-- District Director

-- Program Quality Director

-- Club Growth Director

-- Past District Governors or Directors (by name)

-- Other District officers, including:
+- Other District officers in attendance, including:

-- Finance Manager (Treasurer)
+- Finance Manager

-- Administration Manager (Secretary)
+- Administration Manager

 - Public Relations Manager

 - District Parliamentarian

 - District Chief Judge

 - District Librarian

 - District Historian

 - District Web Site Director

 - District Social Media Director

 - District Mentor Chair

 - District Prison Club Coach Chair

-- Current Division Director (by name)

-- Past Division Directors/Governors (by name)

 - Current Area Directors/Governors (by name)

-- Optional (Just stand up as a group; no name recognition necessary):
+- o Optional (Just stand up as a group; no name recognition necessary):

+- Past Division Directors

 - Past Area Directors/Governors

 - Current Club presidents

 - Past Club presidents

 - Distinguished Toastmasters (DTMs)

 - Past District Winners of the contests you're hosting (unless they're a contestant that day).

 - Of course, skip over any officer not attending your contest.

-- Consider having a veteran Toastmaster who "knows the faces" serve as protocol officer and create a dignitary list for you as people arrive. - Recognize dignitaries at the start of the event, UNLESS one of the contestants is a dignitary.
+- Consider having a veteran Toastmaster who "knows the faces" serve as protocol officer and create a dignitary list for you as people arrive.

+- Recognize dignitaries at the start of the event, UNLESS one of the contestants is a dignitary.
 Then hold the introductions until the end (recognizing a contestant as a dignitary gives that person a competitive edge with the judges).
 OR skip over the person who's competing, and then mention it during the interview.
-Recognizing a contestant for a special accomplishment before the actual contest can contaminate judges' neutrality. - Define for the audience what makes up a District, Division and Area to help teach the TM structure. - Why is this protocol important? - It helps the members recognize who their leaders are and who to approach for advice. - o It illustrates what district offices may be available to them. - o It recognizes the volunteer work and hours put in by the district officers.
+Recognizing a contestant for a special accomplishment before the actual contest can contaminate judges' neutrality.

+- Define for the audience what makes up a District, Division and Area to help teach the TM structure.

+- Why is this protocol important?

+- It helps the members recognize who their leaders are and who to approach for advice.

+- It illustrates what district offices may be available to them.

+- o It recognizes the volunteer work and hours put in by the district officers.